keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 ### Identifiers

-Data records (i.e., groups or entries) inside a database are identified by a *UUID*, which is a globally unique 128-bit (16-byte) identifier encoded as a *BLOB*.
+Most resources (e.g., groups and entries) inside a database are identified by a *UUID*, which is a globally unique 128-bit (16-byte) identifier encoded as a *BLOB*.

-An element of type *UUID* either directly defines the UUID of a record (indicated by *KEY*) or it is used to represent a reference to another record identified by this UUID (indicated by *REF*).
+An element of type *UUID* either directly defines the UUID of a resource (indicated by *KEY*) or it is used to represent a reference to another resource identified by this UUID (indicated by *REF*).
 If the element is a reference, but the target is undefined or does not exist, the zero UUID MUST be used to indicate an invalid reference.
 The zero UUID is a 16-tuple of `0x0` bytes in Base64 encoding (i.e., `AAAAAAAAAAAAAAAAAAAAAA==`).